ITS 200: Content Management with SharePoint

 What is a Content Management System?
 Well, this video provides a brief overview of Content Management Systems.
 And what is a Web Content Manager really expected to do?
 Well, this sample position description provides some of that information.

-B) What Should Content Managers Know?
+B) What Should Site Members Know?

 - Common Internet file types (TXT, RTF, HTM, HTML, PDF, JPG, GIF, TIF, PNG) and Non-Internet file types (DOC, DOCX, XLS, XLSX, PPT, PPTX)